pagkly/Zed/Investopedia4/Organized Labor Definition.md

 -   Organized labor is an association that engages in collective bargaining to improve workers' economic status and working conditions.
 -   In most countries, the union formation process is regulated by a government agency, such as the National Labor Relations Board (NLRB) in the United States.
 -   To form a union, it is usually necessary to collect a set number of signatures and then win approval from the majority of employees.
--   Companies sometimes discourage workers from forming unions, including Walmart, which claims that the subsequent cost savings enable it to offer lower prices to customers.
+-   Companies sometimes discourage workers from forming unions, including Walmart, which claims that the subsequent cost savings enable it to [[Offer|offer]] lower prices to customers.

 ## How Organized Labor Works

 In most countries, the union formation process is regulated by a government agency, such as the National Labor Relations Board (NLRB) in the United States.

 Any group of employees wanting to form a union usually needs to collect a set number of signatures, with the amount being dependent on the jurisdiction it wants to form in.
 If enough signatures are obtained, all employees are given the opportunity to have their say on whether they want organized labor or not.
-If the union secures an adequate number of votes, it will be given the power to negotiate on their behalf with company management.
+If the union secures an adequate number of votes, it [[Will|will]] be given the power to negotiate on their behalf with company management.

 There are two types of unions: the horizontal union, in which all members share a common skill, and the vertical union, composed of workers from across the same industry.

-The [National Education Association](http://www.nea.org/) (NEA) is the largest labor union in the United States, with nearly three million members.
+The [National Education Association](http://www.nea.org/) (NEA) is the largest [[Labor Union|labor union]] in the United States, with nearly three million members.
 Its goal is to advocate for education professionals and unite its members to fulfill the promise of public education.

 ## History of Organized Labor